fbartels/cloudron-drone-app/POSTINSTALL.md

-# Hey there!
+# Hello!

-Configuration for drone is stored in the file called `.env`.
-After you have made changes to it you can restart just drone-server by running `supervisorctl restart drone-server`.
+The configuration for Drone is stored in a file called `.env`.
+Once you have made changes to it, you can restart the drone server by running `supervisorctl restart drone-server`.

-To work with drone you need to configure a provider in your `.env` file.
+To work with drone, you need to configure a provider in your `.env` file.
 See https://docs.drone.io/server/overview/ for instructions.